CaryLandholt/ng-classify/README.md

 ### Benefits
 * Removes unnecessary ceremonial code (`angular.module('app')`)
-* App name is not required when writing a module
+* App name is not required when writing a module.
+It is now configurable.
-	- it is now configurable
-* Parameters are included once via the `constructor` function
+* Parameters are needed only once via the `constructor` function.
+No need for the array syntax to make your code minifiable.
-* No need to suffix the module name with the module type, e.g. my*Controller*
+* No need to suffix the module name with the module type, e.g. my*Controller*, my*Ctrl*, etc.
 * The function is named, making debugging more convenient
-* The syntax is arguably concise
+* The syntax is arguably concise.
+Bring your code to the forefront with the elimination of cruft.

 ### Considerations